ladybug-tools/hb-energy-primer/text/components/Window_Construction_Shade.md

 * ##### setpoint
 A number that corresponds to the specified control_type.
 This can be a value in (W/m2), (C) or (W) depending upon the control type.
 * ##### schedule
 An optional ScheduleRuleset or ScheduleFixedInterval to be applied on top of the control type.
-If None, the control type will govern all behavior of the construction.
+If specified, the window will only be switched on when both the schedule value is > 0 and and control_type criteria are met.
+Otherwise, the shade is off.
+If a schedule is unspecified, the control type will govern all behavior of the construction.

 #### Outputs
 * ##### constr